 CAPTAIN BERK: Oh, and indeed, heck.
 A foreign Johnny!
 Raab!
 I believe that you are our expert on er foreign Johnnies.
 Find out what he wants, would you?

 CUSTOMS OFFICER: There’s no need to shout, Monsieur.
 I am not deaf.

-LIEUTENANT RAAB: JE M’APPEL LIEUTENANT RAAB, JE SUIS FROM LE SPACE FORCE ANGLAIS!
-MOI ET MON COLLEAGUES WISH FOR ACH-A-TAY LE BEER, LE CIGARETTES ET BEAUCOUP DE GIN ET UN ENTERTAINER DES ENFANTS DANS VOTRE SHOP!
+LIEUTENANT RAAAAB: JE M’APPEL LIEUTENANT RAAAAB, JE SUIS FROM LE SPACE FORCE ANGLAIS!
+MOI ET MON COLLEAGUES WISH FOR ACH-A-TAY LE BEER, LES CIGARETTES ET BEAUCOUP DE GIN ET UN ENTERTAINER DES ENFANTS DANS VOTRE SHOP!

 CUSTOMS OFFICER: Can one of you please tell this cretin that I can speak perfectly good English and that there is nothing wrong with my hearing?

-LIEUTENANT RAAB: AVEZ VOUS DU FROMAGE ANGLAIS EN VOTRE BOUTIQUE?
+LIEUTENANT RAAAAB: AVEZ VOUS DU FROMAGE ANGLAIS EN VOTRE BOUTIQUE?